-This item includes restricted cash in the amount of USD 5,400 thousand placed in a trust account in favor of the National Association of Insurance Commissioners (NAIC) to secure policyholders' obligations in relation to US surplus and excess lines business licensed effective 1 April 2020 (31 December 2020: USD 5,400 thousand).
-In addition, this item includes a restricted call deposit in the amount of USD 5,000 thousand (31 December 2020: USD 5,000 thousand a deposit with original maturity over three months and less than one year) placed in favor of the Group as collateral against reinsurance arrangements.
+\ This item includes restricted cash in the amount of USD 10,800 thousand placed in a trust account in favor of the National Association of Insurance Commissioners (NAIC) to secure policyholders' obligations in relation to US surplus and excess lines business (2021: USD 5,400 thousand).
+In addition, this item includes a restricted call deposit in the amount of USD 5,000 thousand (2021: USD 5,000 thousand a deposit with original maturity over three months and less than one year) placed in favor of the Group as collateral against reinsurance arrangements.
 The interest earned on this deposit is recognised as a liability and transferred to the reinsurance company on a semi-annual basis.